Somers, New York: Somers in popular culture

 Somers has been used as a location for a handful of prominent movies.
 In 1923, famed silent film director D. W. Griffith recorded portions of the historical drama America in Somers.
-The film was released the following year (1924).
+The film was released the following year.
 More recently, a scene from the 1984 movie Falling in Love (starring Meryl Streep) used Dean's Bridge railroad crossing in a scene, the 1987 movie The Secret of My Success (starring Michael J. Fox) was filmed in Lasdon Park and Muscoot Farm.
 Muscoot Farm was also used as the location for the orphanage scenes in the 2007 movie August Rush (starring Robin Williams among others).
-There were two scenes in the movie I Am Legend (starring Will Smith) that were filmed on Stuart's Farm.
-The 2013 movie A Birder's Guide to Everything directed by Rob Meyer is based in Somers.
-Ghost in the Graveyard Directed by Somers Resident Charlie Comparetto, and shot in Somers Middle School along with areas surrounding Somers is set to be released in late 2019.
+Two scenes in the movie I Am Legend (starring Will Smith) were filmed on Stuart's Farm.
+The 2013 movie A Birder's Guide to Everything, directed by Rob Meyer, is based in Somers.

 Somers has also been used as a location for television production.
 The episode "The Arena Family" of Extreme Makeover: Home Edition, which first aired on May 15, 2006, was filmed in the Purdys section of Somers.

-A Somers restaurant was featured in a December 2013 Restaurant Stakeout episode.

 Reis Park

-Reis Park was named after Carolyn Reis who left it to the community in 1966.
-The park has varieties of facilities for community to enjoy sport activities such as playing baseball, softball, basketball, soccer or tennis.
-There is also a jungle gym open to any Somers' residents and a concession stand.
+Reis Park was named after Carolyn Reis, who left it to the community in 1966 after she found out that she would not be able to have children herself.
+The park has facilities for playing baseball, softball, basketball, soccer, and tennis.
+There are also a jungle gym and a concession stand where there once stood 83 acres of apple and peach orchards.